mxfoyster/firstReactProject/README.md

 Overall, it's my first React project, I've learnt a lot and have no regrets.
 There is still much room for improvement.
 I still have a lot to learn.

-I'm loving the whole compononent centric style approach to React.
+I'm loving the whole component centric style approach to React.
 It make it easier to create truly Abstract code that is easy to re-purpose later.

+## Additional content

+I have added a simple menu that separates the middle content into components allowing React to swap it out for a 'Multi Page' style website without a complete reload.

+The pages include

+- *Code Review* page that briefly discusses some of the concepts I have learnt through this project.

+- *Other Stuff* page which for now imports and displays some data from a MySql database using an API from another project.